 In addition to liabilities that are recorded at fair value on a recurring basis, we record assets and liabilities at fair value on a nonrecurring basis.
 Generally, our non-financial instruments, which primarily consist of goodwill, intangible assets, including digital assets, right-of-use assets and property and equipment, are not required to be measured at fair value on a recurring basis and are reported at carrying value.
 However, on a periodic basis whenever events or changes in circumstances indicate that their carrying value may not be fully recoverable (and at least annually for goodwill and indefinite-lived intangible assets), non-financial instruments are assessed for impairment and, if applicable, written-down to and recorded at fair value, considering market participant assumptions.
-Recognized losses related to the impairment of our digital assets during the three and six months ended June 30, 2023 were immaterial, and the fair value of our digital assets was immaterial as of June 30, 2023.
-During the three and six months ended June 30, 2022 we recognized \$2.6 million and \$4.9 million, respectively, of losses related to the impairment of our digital assets, which had a fair value of \$0.3 million as of December 31, 2022.
+Recognized losses related to the impairment of our digital assets during the three and nine months ended September 30, 2023 were immaterial, and the fair value of our digital assets was immaterial as of September 30, 2023.
+Recognized losses related to the impairment of our digital assets during the three months ended September 30, 2022 were immaterial.
+During the nine months ended September 30, 2022 we recognized \$4.9 million of losses related to the impairment of our digital assets, which had a fair value of \$0.3 million as of December 31, 2022.
 Fair value of digital assets held are predominantly based on Level 1 inputs.

-We use an income approach, using discounted cash flow and relief from royalty valuation models with Level 3 inputs to measure the fair value of our non-financial assets, including goodwill, indefinite-lived trademarks and definite-lived trade names, and liabilities.
+We use an income approach, using discounted cash flow and relief from royalty valuation models with Level 3 inputs, to measure the fair value of our non-financial assets, including goodwill, indefinite-lived trademarks and definite-lived trade names, and liabilities.
 With respect to goodwill, key assumptions applied in an income approach using the discounted cash flow valuation model include revenue growth rates and discount rates.
-With respect to indefinite-lived trademarks, key assumptions used in the income approach and the relief from royalty valuation model include revenue growth rates, royalty rates.
-With respect to definite-lived trade names, key assumptions used in the relief from royalty valuation model include revenue growth rates, royalty rates and discount rates.
+With respect to indefinite-lived trademarks, key assumptions used in the income approach and the relief from royalty valuation model include revenue growth rates, royalty rates and discount rates.
 Our cash flow projections represent management's most recent planning assumptions, which are based on a combination of industry outlooks, views on general economic conditions, our expected pricing plans and expected future savings.
 Terminal values are determined using a common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant weighted-average cost of capital and long-term growth rates.
 Changes in key assumptions, namely discount rates, royalty rates, growth rates and projections, could have an impact on the fair value of our non-financial assets and liabilities.
-At the impairment date in the second quarter of 2023, we recorded impairment charges on our intangible assets, including goodwill, indefinite-lived trademarks, trade names and certain other assets of \$137.3 million.
-Refer to Note 1, Basis of Presentation and Summary of Significant Accounting Policies, and Note 8, Intangible Assets and Goodwill, for further information.
+At the impairment date in the second quarter of 2023 and the third quarter of 2022, we recorded impairment charges on our intangible assets, including goodwill, indefinite-lived trademarks, trade names and certain other assets of \$137.3 million and \$279.2 million, respectively.
+Refer to Note 8, Intangible Assets and Goodwill, for further information.